chapel-lang/chapel/doc/rst/platforms/infiniband.rst

 this means there will be one fewer core to run Chapel tasks, which may not be advantageous on machines with relatively few cores.
-Also note that this variable will dedicate a core whether or not PSHM is in-use, so you should only set this variable if you are using co-locales and you have not disabled PSHM using ``GASNET_SUPERNODE_MAXSIZE`` as described above.
+Also note that this variable will dedicate a core whether or not PSHM is in-use, so you should probably only set this variable if you are using co-locales and PSHM is enabled.

 ----------------
 Progress Threads